 Westlake Chemical Corporation Lake Charles Complex is an active petrochemical complex located in Louisiana, the US.
 The complex started commercial operations in 1947 and currently has an active annual capacity of 8.02mtpa.
 Its capacity is expected to remain the same as 8.02mtpa in 2030.
-The plants in this complex are operated by Westlake Chemical.
+The plants in this complex are operated by Westlake.

 Key Products Capacity – Westlake Chemical Corporation Lake Charles Complex, 2020